Live TVL for DeFi Landing Pages

 Why This Matters More Than You Think

 Trust in Web3 is a different problem than trust in Web2.
 You cannot lean on brand recognition, press logos, or a wall of enterprise testimonials the same way.
-Your visitor wants to know one thing: is this protocol real, is it active, and are other people using it right now?
+The visitor wants to know one thing: is this protocol real, is it active, and are other people using it right now?

 A static number answers none of those questions.
-It tells the visitor what your TVL was at some point.
+It tells the visitor what TVL was at some point.
 A live number tells them what is happening while they are on the page.

 For a visitor who is deciding whether to connect their wallet, that matters more than you might expect.
 They are not evaluating your whitepaper.
 They are scanning for signals that this is a living protocol and not a ghost chain with a polished frontend.